-The Great British Sewing Bee has returned to our screens in a flurry of frills, pleats, tucks and some seriously good sewing – not to mention an upgrade to BBC 1!
-The new series is back with all our favourite bits – beautiful Bermondsey buildings, sweet soothing vintage tunes, Joe Lycett‘s acerbic wit, Patrick’s wry smiles and Esme Young‘s razer-sharp judging.
+The Great British Sewing Bee returned to our screens in a flurry of frills, pleats, tucks and some seriously good sewing in 2020 – not to mention an upgrade to BBC 1!
+The new series was back with all our favourite bits – beautiful Bermondsey buildings, sweet soothing vintage tunes, Joe Lycett‘s acerbic wit, Patrick’s wry smiles and Esme Young‘s razor-sharp judging.
 Treat yourself to a refresher on the highs and lows of The Great British Sewing Bee series 6 with our Episode challenge recaps and links to similar patterns if you want to give the weekly garments a go.

 Warning: this post includes spoilers.